PowerBiDevCamp/TenantManagement/README.md

 <img src="Images\ReadMe\media\image73.png" width=100% />

-### Create a Seperate Service Principal for Each Tenant
+### Create a Separate Service Principal for Each Tenant

-At this point you have used the **TenantManagement** application to pool app identities where one service principal can be the owner of multipe customer tenants.
+At this point you have used the **TenantManagement** application to pool app identities where one service principal can be the owner of multiple customer tenants.
-While this approach will work for many orgniazation and ISVs using Power BI embedding, you can take things one step further by creating a new service principal each time you create a new customer tenant.
+While this approach will work for many organizations and ISVs using Power BI embedding, you can take things one step further by creating a new service principal each time you create a new customer tenant.
 An application design which maintains a one-to-one relation between service principals and customer tenants will provide the most secure level of isolation.
 When you pool a service principal across tenants, that service principal will be the owner of datasource credentials for more than a single client.

 When creating a new customer tenant using the **Onboard New Tenant** page, you can select the option to **Create Tenant using New Exclusive App Identity**.
-If you select this option, the **TenantManagement** application will create a new Azure AD application and then use the service princiapl from that application to create the workspace in Power BI.
+If you select this option, the **TenantManagement** application will create a new Azure AD application and then use the service principal from that application to create the workspace in Power BI.

 <img src="Images\ReadMe\media\image74.png" width=100% />